 How Much Does a COVID-19 Test Cost?

-The coronavirus is part of the new normal, at least until an effective vaccine is available.
+The coronavirus is part of the new normal, at least until the vaccine is available to everyone.
 There are many things the scientific community has yet to understand about the virus.
 Some people have COVID-19 and have no symptoms, while others become critically ill and even die.

 One thing’s for certain.
 The coronavirus is contagious, and getting tested can help you avoid spreading the virus and get treatment as early as possible.
 Read on to find out more about how you can get tested and get answers to the question “How much does a COVID-19 test cost?”